MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/set-up-standard-company-configuration-packages.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
-ms.date: 03/30/2022
+ms.date: 03/31/2022
 ms.author: edupont

 ---
 # Set Up Company Configuration Packages

-As you grow your business, you will likely come to rely on a set of company types that you use with most of your [!INCLUDE [prod_short](../includes/prod_short.md)] customers.
+As you grow your business as a reseller of [!INCLUDE [prod_short](../includes/prod_short.md)], you will likely come to rely on a set of company types that you use with most of your [!INCLUDE [prod_short](../includes/prod_short.md)] prospects.
 You can streamline your implementation process by turning these types into *configuration packages* that are available for reuse.

-After you have set up a company in [!INCLUDE [prod_short](../includes/prod_short.md)] that suits your needs, you can create a configuration package that contains relevant data from this company.
+After you have set up a company in [!INCLUDE [prod_short](../includes/prod_short.md)] that suits your needs, you can create a configuration package that contains relevant setup data from this company.
 You can then use it when you create a new company that is to be configured in the same way.

 To facilitate the import of master data, such as customer and vendor information, you can use *configuration templates*.
 Configuration templates contain a set of default settings that are automatically assigned to the records imported into [!INCLUDE[prod_short](../includes/prod_short.md)].